Types of Industrial Space: Flex, Warehouse & More

 Use these formulas to estimate your space needs:

-- Equipment footprint + operating space + material staging + shipping/receiving
+- Manufacturing: Equipment footprint + operating space + material staging + shipping/receiving

 Decision Matrix: Selecting the Right Space Type